 6. What can I use instead of rice cereal for my baby?

 Oatmeal is gluten-free, similar to rice cereal (hence less possibility of an allergic reaction).
 Rice cereal has been found to contain trace amounts of arsenic.
-Long-time consumption of rice cereal may increase arsenic exposure in babies; hence, you can use oatmeal over rice cereal (16).
+Long-time consumption of rice cereal may increase arsenic exposure in babies; hence, you can use oatmeal for babies over rice cereal (16).

 There are several attributes about rice cereal that make it the first choice of solid food for a little one.
 The rice grain does not contain gluten and is readily accepted by the baby’s digestive system, which is new to solid food.
 Remember to strike a balance between rice and other grains.
 Making rice cereal a part of the baby’s balanced solid food diet is the best way to reap its maximum benefit.